Blendify/blender-manual/blender_docs/manual/addons/add_curve/curve_tools.rst

    Remove doubled points.
 Discretize Curve
    Disconnect the selected points.
-Array Selected spline
+Array Selected Spline
-   Create an array of the selected curves in edit mode.
+   Create an array of the selected curves in Edit Mode.

 Curves Utils
 ------------

 Show Point Resolution
-   Display the resolution in the ui with colored overlay.
+   Display the resolution in the interface with a colored overlay.
 Show and Arrange Sequence
    Display and arrange the sequence.
 Remove Splines
-   Remove selected splines based on threshold.
+   Remove selected splines based on a threshold.
 Join Splines
-   Join selected splines based on threshold.
+   Join selected splines based on a threshold.
 Pathfinder
-  Tools for Paths.
+   Tools for paths.

 .. admonition:: Reference
    :class: refbox